Which two distinct requirements must claims meet according to 112(b)?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

-The requirement outlined in 35 U.S.C. § 112(b) is that the claims of a patent must particularly point out and distinctly claim the subject matter of the invention.
-This means that the claims must clearly identify the invention being patented and specify what is claimed in a manner that distinctly informs the public of the scope of the patent rights.
+Under 35 U.S.C. § 112(b), claims in a patent application must particularly point out and distinctly claim the subject matter that the applicant regards as the invention.
+This means that claims must clearly identify what the invention is and provide a specific delineation of the scope of the claims being made.

 Subscribe